cavazos-lab/PolyBench-ACC/README.txt

 JACOBI-1D
 JACOBI-2D

-The CUDA, OpenCL, and HMPP codes are based on PolyBench 2.0 (with the exception of convolution which isn't part of PolyBench 2.0).
+The CUDA, OpenCL, HMPP, and OpenACC codes are based on PolyBench 3.2.
-The OpenACC codes are based on PolyBench 3.2.

 --------------------------------------------------------------------------------------------